KellyGui/bs-tensorRT/README.md

 # bs-tensorRT
-This project implements the deeplabv3+ netowrk with TensorRT API for saving time and resources.
+This project implements the deeplabv3+ network with the TensorRT API for saving time and resources.
 The ArgMax is made as a plugin which supports both dynamic shape and fixed shape.

 ## How to build